 - 1. After obtaining a Clerk's Certificate of Default (see SDNY Electronic Case Filing Rules & Instructions, Section 16.1), prepare a proposed Order to Show Cause Without Emergency Relief and make the Order returnable before Judge Halpern in Courtroom 520 of the Hon.
 Charles L. Brieant Jr. Federal Building and Courthouse, 300 Quarropas Street, White Plains, New York 10601.
 Leave blanks for the Court to fill in (i) the date and time of the hearing, (ii) the date by which opposing papers must be served and filed, and (iii) the date by which the moving party must serve the Order and supporting documents on the non-moving party. - 2.
 Electronically file the proposed Order to Show Cause Without Emergency Relief using the ECF Filing Event found under PROPOSED ORDERS. - 3.
-Electronically file the following documents as separate ECF Filing Events: - a. an attorney's affidavit setting forth: - i. why a default judgment is appropriate, including a description of the method and date of service of the original summons and complaint; - ii. whether, if the default is applicable to fewer than all of the defendants, the Court may appropriately order a default judgment on the issue of liability and/or damages prior to the resolution of the entire action (see Fed.
+Electronically file the following documents as separate ECF Filing Events: - a. an attorney's affidavit, attaching true and correct copies of all necessary supporting exhibits, setting forth clearly: - i. why a default judgment is appropriate, including a description of the method and date of service of the original summons and complaint; - ii. whether, if the default is applicable to fewer than all of the defendants, the Court may appropriately order a default judgment on the issue of liability and/or damages prior to the resolution of the entire action (see Fed.
 R. Civ.
-P. Rule 54(b)); and - iii. when applicable, legal authority for why an inquest is unnecessary. - b. an affidavit from a party with personal knowledge of damages and the basis for each element of damages, including interest, attorney's fees, and costs (unless requesting an inquest); and - c. a proposed default judgment, using the ECF Filing Event found under PROPOSED ORDERS. - 4.
-As attachments to the attorney's affidavit, include copies of all pleadings and a copy of the affidavit of service of the original summons and complaint. - 5.
+P. Rule 54(b)); - iii. when applicable, legal authority for why an inquest is unnecessary; and - iv. when applicable, the basis for an award of attorney's fees and costs. - b. an affidavit from a party with personal knowledge of damages and the basis for each element of damages, including interest, attorney's fees, and costs (unless requesting an inquest), attaching exhibits as necessary to support the basis therefor; - c. when applicable, a Statement of Damages; - d. a memorandum of law (see Rule 4(H)) explaining how service of process was proper under the Federal Rules of Civil Procedure and how the moving party's proof satisfies the burden of proof associated with the request; and - e. a proposed default judgment, using the ECF Filing Event found under PROPOSED ORDERS. - 4.
 After Judge Halpern signs and dockets the Order to Show Cause, serve a copy of the Order and attachments on defendant(s) as directed.
-At least 3 business days before the return date, electronically file proof of service of the signed Order to Show Cause.
+At least 3 business days before the hearing date, electronically file proof of service of the signed Order to Show Cause.